Picked up a pesky nail in your new tyre? Don’t despair, you can follow these simple steps to pull it out and plug the puncture.

 Luckily it’s not the end of the road for your new tyre.
 Unluckily, you’ll need to mentally prepare yourself for some elbow grease. . .

 It’s a good idea to keep a puncture repair kit in your car for emergencies.
 If you’re not sure where to get one, you can read SA 4X4’s Puncture repair kit buyer’s guide, which will help you choose a decent quality kit.

 Never miss a post!
 Subscribe to our blog and get all of our latest safety advice straight to your inbox.

 Stuck in a bind?
 If you find yourself without the right tools to fix your punctured tyre, don’t worry - just give us a call.
 Your new Suzuki comes with a comprehensive, three-year roadside assistance plan which includes changing tyres!
-Read more about the Suzuki philosophy, and our ten care commitments to our Suzuki family.
+Explore our Suzuki philosophy, and our ten care commitments to our Suzuki family.